A robust graph-based approach to observational equivalence

-\begin{definition}[Hypernets] Given a set of vertex labels $L$ and edge labels $M$ we write $\mathcal H(L,M)$ for the set of hypergraphs with these labels; we also call these \emph{level-0 hypernets} $\mathcal H_0(L,M)$.
+The second distinctive feature of hypernets is that they have dashed boxes that indicate the scope of variable bindings (see \autoref{fig:hypernet-beta}).
+We formalise these dashed boxes by introducing \emph{hierarchy} to hypergraphs.
+The hierarchy is implemented by allowing a hypergraph to be the label of a hyperedge.
+As a result, informally, hypernets are nested hypergraphs, up to some finite depth, using the same sets of labels.
+We here present a relatively intuitive definition of hypernets; \autoref{sec:hypernets-alt} discusses an alternative definition of hypernets\footnote{Another, slightly different, definition of hypernets is given in~\cite[Section~4]{DBLP:conf/csl/Alvarez-Picallo23}.
+The difference is motivated by desired support of categorical graph rewriting, which requires certain properties to hold.
+These properties are sensitive to the definition.}. \begin{defi}[Hypernets] Given a set of vertex labels $\LV$ and edge labels $\LE$ we write $\mathcal H(\LV,\LE)$ for the set of hypergraphs with these labels; we also call these \emph{level-0 hypernets} $\mathcal H_0(\LV,\LE)$.
 We call \emph{level-$(k{+}1)$ hypernets} the set of hypergraphs

-We call (labelled monoidal) \emph{hypernets} the set $\mathcal H_\omega(L,M)=\bigcup_{i\in \mathbb N}\mathcal H_i(L,M)$. \end{definition} Informally, hypernets are nested hypergraphs, up to some finite depth, using the same sets of labels.
-An edge labelled with a hypergraph is called ``box'' edge, and a hypergraph labelling a box edge is called ``content''.
-Edges of a hypernet $G$ are said to be ``shallow''.
-Edges of nesting hypernets of $G$, i.e.\ edges of hypernets that recursively appear as edge labels, are said to be ``deep'' edges of $G$.
-Shallow edges and deep edges of a hypernet are altogether referred to as edges ``at any depth''.
+We call \emph{hypernets} the set $\mathcal H_\omega(\LV,\LE)=\bigcup_{i\in \mathbb N}\mathcal H_i(\LV,\LE)$. \end{defi} \begin{terminology}[Boxes and depth] An edge labelled with a hypergraph is called \emph{box} edge, and a hypergraph labelling a box edge is called \emph{content}.
+Edges of a hypernet $G$ are said to be \emph{shallow}.
+Edges of nesting hypernets of $G$, i.e.\ edges of hypernets that recursively appear as edge labels, are said to be \emph{deep} edges of $G$.
+Shallow edges and deep edges of a hypernet are altogether referred to as edges \emph{at any depth}. \end{terminology}